A badminton racket is considered to be the best when it brings comfort and success to the owner.

 One thing to keep in mind is that if the bridge is stiff, the fly is slow and feels like holding a log, you should reduce the tension to about 1 lbs (0.5kg) to fit your hand.
 In addition, to play badminton you should have special exercises for your wrist.

 The two main factors that affect a racket’s grip are size and type.

 There are two grip types: synthetic and towel grips.

 Towel grips are soft and absorb sweat.
 As such, they are susceptible to accumulate bacteria and germs.
-Due to this, they require being replaced from time to time.
+Therefore, it needs to be replaced over time.